Definitions of Sexual Violence and Misconduct

 - The right to be informed of options to notify law enforcement authorities on and off campus as to the incident and to be assisted in doing so by campus officials.
 Criminal complaints filed with law enforcement are investigated separately from the student disciplinary process.

-- The right to be informed about other resources on campus, including UNM’s Office of Equal Opportunity, Student Health and Counseling, and the Women’s Resource Center.
+- The right to be informed about other resources on campus, including UNM’s Office of Equal Opportunity, the LGBTQ Resource Center, the LoboRESPECT Advocacy Center, Student Health and Counseling, and the Women’s Resource Center.

 - The right to be informed of interim measures available to assist the complainant during the disciplinary process, for example, making reasonable changes in academic and/or on-campus living situations, and providing counseling or security escort services on campus.